Wakoma/docs/README.md

 # Lokal Docs

-Documentation for Lokal, nimble and services.
+This is where we are building documentation for Lokal, which can be found here: https://docs.lokal.network/.